-Students develop skills and gain knowledge of topics such as sensory evaluation of beverages, taproom management, and key components of beer tourism.
+Students develop skills and gain knowledge of topics such as the history of brewing, serving and glassware, the history of brewing, the brewing process, taproom management, and key components of beer tourism.
+Most of the certificate courses can be completed online.

 Related ProgramsBrewing Science (BREW)